hurchalla/modular_arithmetic/README.md

 ## Status

 In development, currently alpha version.
 All planned functionality is complete and works correctly with simple tests.
-I need to implement full tests and update the CMakeLists.txt to be in beta.
+I need to implement full tests to be in beta.

 ## Author